Callicarpa bodinieri var. giraldii

 – Width: 1.8 metres approx.

-– Position: Part Shade is considered optimum, but Callicarpa is extremely hardy and adaptable to a range of positions including Full Sun or Dappled Shade.
+– Position: Part Shade is considered optimum, but Callicarpa is extremely hardy.
+They are adaptable to a range of positions including Full Sun or Dappled Shade.

 – Soil: Tolerant of a wide range of soil types, from sandy soils to clay.
-Tolerates a range of soil pH , from acid soil, through neutral to alkaline lime soils.
+But tolerates a range of soil pH , from acid soil, through neutral to alkaline lime soils.

 – Fragrance: None.